bcorfman/ryestart/README.md

 ## Features

 * [Rye] and pyproject.toml for managing packages and virtualenvs.
+Rye also [downloads and installs Python versions automatically](https://rye-up.com/guide/commands/pin/) if needed, so you don't have to.
 * A Makefile for handling project tasks.
 (Noah Gift on [Why You Would Want a Makefile in Your Python Project](https://www.youtube.com/watch?v=Kvxaj6pHeVA&t=624s).)
 * Batteries included: [ipython], [pytest], and [pytest-cov] installed as development dependencies.
 * A set of VSCode files (`extensions.json`, `launch.json` and `settings.json`) that will configure debug mode, Pytest execution, auto format/lint on save (via EmeraldWalk's [Run on Save]), plus other Makefile tasks within the sidebar (via Carlos A. Gomes' [Make support and task provider].)